eclipse/imagen/docs/guide/image-manupulation/index.md

 have the same data type and number of bands.
 The sizes of the two images (height and width), however, need not be the same.

-When JAI adds two images, it takes the value at location 0,0 in one source image, adds it to the value at location 0,0 in the second source image, and writes the sum at location 0,0 in the destination image.
+When ImageN adds two images, it takes the value at location 0,0 in one source image, adds it to the value at location 0,0 in the second source image, and writes the sum at location 0,0 in the destination image.
 It then does the same for all other points in the images.